NH Construction Law

 While our Supreme Court has never ruled on whether a lessee hiring a contractor to improve the leased premises is an “owner” under this statute, our trial courts have assumed that a leasehold interest qualifies as “any” right to the land, and therefore can be liened.
 An example is Dandreo Brothers General Contractors & Masonry, LLC v.
 CMAB Associates II, LLC, No. 218-2018-CV-00653 (January 10, 2019) (“In this case, the Tenant is the contracting ‘owner’ within the meaning of RSA 447:2 because (a) it contracted with the Contractor for improvements to the real estate and (b) it held a long-term lease.”).
 But a recent case may call this into question.

-In Appeal of Port City Air Leasing, Inc., 177 N.H. ___, 327 A.3d 598 (2024), the New Hampshire Supreme Court held that a lessee did not qualify as a “landowner” under RSA 482-A:9, a statute which specifies that an “abutting landowner” is entitled to notice of wetlands permit applications.
+In Appeal of Port City Air Leasing, Inc., 177 N.H.
+149 (2024), the New Hampshire Supreme Court held that a lessee did not qualify as a “landowner” under RSA 482-A:9, a statute which specifies that an “abutting landowner” is entitled to notice of wetlands permit applications.
 While noting that “‘landowner’ means one that has the legal or rightful title to land whether the possessor of that land or not,” the Court reasoned that because “Port City may use the leased premises only for the limited purposes enumerated in the lease” and was required “to obtain lessor approval before making any improvements or alterations to the leased premises,” its interests in the leased land were not tantamount to ownership.
 The same thing can be said of most commercial tenants.

 The Court further found that “Port City holds title to only the buildings and improvements on the leased premises.
 And it holds that title only for the duration of the lease, which has a five-year term with options to extend for additional five-year terms up to a maximum of thirty years.
 Nor are Port City’s interests in the property freely transferable: its ability to assign or sublease any part of the premises is, with limited exception, subject to the lessor’s approval.”
 These features are likewise true of many commercial leases.
 Indeed, unlike Port City, many commercial tenants don’t hold title to the occupied buildings or improvements even during the leasehold term.